 at Celebration Tree Farm & Wellness Center

-facilitated by Sage Hayes
+facilitated by Sage Hayes and Dev Bry

 >>>Join a small group of courageous movers and explorers for the first ever offering of Death Songs.

-We will spend the day together building conditions for connection, depth, bravely exploring death and life, intensity and mystery, love and letting go.
+We’ll spend the day together building conditions for connection, depth, bravely exploring death and life, intensity and mystery, love and letting go.

 Because this is the first time this retreat is being offered, the design for this retreat is emergent and evolving.
 The flow of the day will follow these themes…